SilvanaBendahanGloria/turismo-bendahan-gloria/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/silvanabendahangloria/**

-- ⚡ Living in Buenos Aires, moving to Spain soon
+- ⚡ Living in Buenos Aires, moving to Spain soon.

 <h3 align="left">Connect with me:</h3>
 <p align="left">